-M. Certification of Final EIR (Section 15090)
+M. Certification of Final EIR (State CEQA Guidelines, section 15090)

-Prior to approving a project for which an EIR has been prepared, the Commission shall certify (via minute record) that:
+Prior to approving a project for which an EIR has been prepared, the Commission shall certify that:

-- (1) The final EIR has been completed in compliance with CEQA; - (2) The final EIR was presented to the Commission which reviewed and considered it prior to approving the project; and, - (3) The final EIR reflects the lead agency's independent judgment and analysis
+- (1) The final EIR has been completed in compliance with CEQA; - (2) The final EIR was presented to the Commission which reviewed and considered it prior to approving the project; and, - (3) The final EIR reflects the lead agency's independent judgment and analysis.

-If the Commission, through testimony or its own review of the data, finds that the environmental review is incomplete or the EIR does not adequately assess the full range of project implications, it can refer it back to staff for revisions; deferring approval of the project until it can certify the amended final EIR.
-Under such circumstances, the Commission shall instruct staff to recirculate/not recirculate the amended EIR in accordance with the extent of requested revisions.
+If the Commission, through testimony or its own review of the data, finds that the environmental review is incomplete or the EIR does not adequately assess the full range of project impacts, it can refer it back to staff for revisions; deferring approval of the project until it can certify the amended final EIR.
+Under such circumstances, the Commission shall instruct staff to recirculate/not recirculate the amended EIR in accordance with the extent of requested revisions and as required by State CEQA Guidelines, section 15088.5.

-N. Findings (Section 15091)
+N. Findings (State CEQA Guidelines, section 15091)